hriious/drawerjs/README.md

 ```

 and one another thing...
-Only suitable for opening drawer and displaying webresource,yeah,that's it. 💖💖💖
+Only suitable for opening drawer and displaying webresource.